-- Prevention: Developing public informational campaigns and interventions - particularly related to substance use and mental health - that divert people from involvement in the criminal justice system. - Courts: Enhancing or developing diversion programs, including the expanded use of Specialty Courts, for individuals in the criminal justice system from the point of arrest to sentencing. - In-Custody: Enhancing in custody programming and mental health and substance use programs, linkages to post custody services, and training and education to prepare people for successful reentry. - Reentry: Providing accessible and supportive services to justice-involved individuals to facilitate a positive transition into the community. - 5.
+- 1. Prevention: Developing public informational campaigns and interventions particularly related to substance use and mental health that divert people from involvement in the criminal justice system. - 2.
+Courts: Enhancing or developing diversion programs, including the expanded use of Specialty Courts, for individuals in the criminal justice system from the point of arrest to sentencing. - 3.
+In-Custody: Enhancing in custody programming and mental health and substance use programs, linkages to post custody services, and training and education to prepare people for successful reentry. - Reentry: Providing accessible and supportive services to justice-involved individuals to facilitate a positive transition into the community. - 5.
 Juvenile & Transitional Aged Youth (TAY): Providing a continuum of information, programs, and enhanced services for youth, juveniles, and the TAY population to prevent them from entering the juvenile justice system, providing options away from being detained, and to support and encourage positive outcomes outside of the juvenile justice system.

 The 2025 Vision is a permanent component of Orange County's annual Strategic Financial Plan.
-Its oversight is provided by the Orange County Criminal Justice Coordinating Council (OCCJCC), co-chaired by Vice Chairman Doug Chaffee and Supervisor Andrew Do with membership consisting of County departments, Courts, and local law enforcement.

-Significant projects related to this initiative and included in the 2024-25 Budget are highlighted below.
+Its oversight is provided by the Orange County Criminal Justice Coordinating Council (OCCJCC), chaired by Vice Chairman Doug Chaffee and with membership consisting of County departments, Courts, and local law enforcement.
+Significant projects related to this initiative and included in the 2024 SFP are highlighted below.

-- Be Well Campus Expansion The County has continued its public-private partnership to establish a second Be Well campus in Irvine anticipated to complete phase one of the project in 2025.
-Be Well Irvine will house crisis stabilization units for adults and adolescents, a sobering center, adult residential treatment services, and a children, youth and families outpatient clinic.
-Additional phases will include residential services for pregnant and parenting women, an adolescent substance use residential program, expanded outpatient and intensive outpatient services for children, youth and perinatal women, and education, training and community-use space. - Coordinated Reentry System Significant investments are being made to establish a coordinated reentry system for justice involved individuals that provide continued programs, services, or treatments through a Central Reentry Facility which would provide temporary housing and support services to keep individuals engaged in programming and work toward self-sufficiency.
-Regional Reentry Centers are also being established with the first one implemented in south county in March 2024.
-These are smaller offices that allow for assessments and linkages with additional support services planned.
-The next big project planned is for a Workforce Reentry Center to include on-site job training, job placement, and a retailbased business to allow for hands-on experience and also generate program revenue.
-Projects are anticipated to be substantially completed in late 2025. - Juvenile Campus Modernization The County's existing • juvenile campus contains buildings from the 1950's and 1960's that do not conform with today's best practices and are in constant need for repair.
+- Coordinated Reentry System Significant investments are being made to establish a coordinated reentry system for justice involved individuals that provide continued programs, services, or treatments through a Central Reentry Facility which would provide temporary housing and support services to keep individuals engaged in programming and work toward self-sufficiency. - Workforce Reentry Center A new development is in progress to establish a Workforce Reentry Center at the site of the former Animal Care Center in Orange.
+This facility will include housing for approximately 50 participants of the program as well as on-site job training, job placement, and a retail-based business to allow for hands-on experience and also generate program revenue.
+This project is currently in the development stage and anticipated to be substantially completed in late 2026. - Juvenile Campus Modernization The County's existing juvenile campus contains buildings from the 1950's and 1960's that do not conform with today's best practices and are in constant need for repair.
 The population has also changed, both in numbers and length of stay, requiring the facility to undergo a phased renovation to modernize several areas.
-The first phase, in progress now, includes establishing a new Youth Transition Center that will house up to 60 youth, provide education, vocational training, and a focus on substance use treatments: specialized housing for the recently state-realigned youth that will include enhanced programming to address their specific needs; and a new area outside of the secured perimeter to establish TAY Transitional Housing to support and assist with self-sufficiency.
-This phase is anticipated to be substantially completed in late 2025.
-The second phase will replace the remaining older buildings to modernize the medical and intake area, and create a modern, energy efficient facility surpassing the minimum requirements set for a juvenile detention facility.
+The first phase, in progress now, includes establishing a new Youth Transition Center that will house up to 60 youth, provide education, vocational training, and a focus on substance use treatments.
+Phase two will establish specialized housing for the recently state-realigned youth that will include enhanced programming to address their specific needs and a new area outside of the secured perimeter to establish TAY Transitional Housing to support and assist with self-sufficiency.
+The final phase will replace the remaining older buildings to modernize the medical and intake area, and create a modern, energy efficient facility surpassing the minimum requirements set for a juvenile detention facility.
+Phase one is anticipated to be substantially completed in early 2026.